cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 To do this, there are again two places to update:

-In your protocol, you need to specify that the component should be synced from the `Replicated` entity to the `Interpolated` entity.
-You will also need to provide an interpolation function which specifies how to interpolate between two states:
+In your protocol, register an interpolation function for the component, which specifies how to interpolate between two states:
 ```rust,ignore
 pub type LerpFn<C> = fn(start: C, other: C, t: f32) -> C;
 ```
-If your type implements the `Ease` trait from bevy, you can also call `add_linear_interpolation_fn`.
+If your type implements the `Ease` trait from bevy, you can also call `add_linear_interpolation`.
 This is what we will do here.

 ```rust,ignore
 #[derive(Component, Serialize, Deserialize, Clone, Debug, PartialEq, Deref, DerefMut)]